m-language/m-js/README.md

 ## Restrictions

-Currently the target is supporting the node runtime, but support for browser-based environments are planned.
+Currently the target is supporting the node runtime, but support for browser-based environments is planned.
 This project may be merged into the [m-language](https://github.com/m-language) organization sometime in the near future and completely rewritten, so breaking updates are more than likely.